Chris Creighton: Playing career

-Creighton was born on February 7, 1969, grew up in San Francisco.
+Creighton was born on February 7, 1969, and grew up in San Francisco.
 He attended his first Oakland Raiders game at the age of eight.
 Creighton remained a "diehard" Raiders fan even as his playing and coaching career pulled him east.
 His family moved to Seattle, where Creighton attended Roosevelt High School and played quarterback on the football team.
-For college, Creighton chose Kenyon College in Gambier, Ohio, where he played quarterback from 1988–1990.
+For college, Creighton chose Kenyon College in Gambier, Ohio, where he played quarterback from 1988 to 1990.
 In 1989 Kenyon won a share of the North Coast Athletic Conference (NCAC) title, Kenyon's first and as of 2020 only conference championship.
 In 1990 Creighton's 29 touchdown passes set an NCAC record which stood until 2001 when Wabash College's Jake Knott–playing under Creighton–eclipsed it.
 His 48 passing touchdowns over his two years as a starter were also an NCAC record until Kenyon's Brad Hensley surpassed it in 1994.
 Kenyon inducted Creighton into its athletic hall of fame in 2008.
 While at Kenyon, Creighton studied abroad in Ecuador, kindling an interest in developing countries.

 In 1993, he signed to play professionally for Limhamn Griffins in Sweden's top league Superserien.
-As the teams quarterback, Creighton led the Griffins to win the Swedish league championship.
+As the team's quarterback, Creighton led the Griffins to win the Swedish league championship.